Cognigy/WebchatWidget/docs/css-customization.md

 }
 ```
 * *webchat-chat-history*
-This is the element where all the messages of the chat are are showed, you could change its color for example.
+This is the element where all the messages of the chat are are shown, you could change its color for example.
 ```CSS
 [data-cognigy-webchat-root] [data-cognigy-webchat].webchat .webchat-chat-history {